 Car Buying Tips

 An alternative fuel is any fuel other than gasoline or diesel.
-The bottom line --since many alternative fuels can be produced in the U.S. they could reduce our dependence on foreign oil.
+Since many of these alternatives can be produced in the U.S., they could reduce our dependence on foreign oil.

 Biodiesel is non-toxic, biodegradable and nearly free of sulfur and carcinogenic benzene — two of the components of petroleum diesel that the Environmental Protection Agency (EPA) and state emissions boards have issued regulations on.
 The main drawback to biodiesel is that it is not widely available yet.

-Diesel engines are more efficient when it comes to MPGs, but the particulate and other emissions that make their way out the tailpipe are typically higher than those from gasoline engines.
+Diesel engines are more efficient when it comes to MPGs, but the particulate and other emissions that come out of the tailpipe are typically higher than those from gasoline engines.
 But not these days with the advent of clean diesel.
-Companies like Mercedes-Benz offer bluetec with adblue to reduce the particulate matter in the engines.
-Audi, VW and BMW are also coming out with engines that meet the new 50 state regulation.
+Companies like Mercedes-Benz offer Bluetec with AdBlue to reduce the particulate matter in the engines.
+Audi, VW and BMW also have engines that meet the 50 state regulation.

-First generation ethanol is produced from food products such as corn or sugarcane.
-Second generation, which should be on the market in the 2011 timeframe, is called cellulosic ethanol.
+First-generation ethanol is produced from food products such as corn or sugarcane.
+Second-generation is called cellulosic ethanol.
 Cellulosic ethanol can be produced from non-food sources, including wood by products, corn husks and landfill.

 Ethanol can be blended with gasoline and used in cars with little or no modification of the engine.
 FYI, nearly one-third of U.S. gasoline contains ethanol in a low-level blend to reduce air pollution.

-When ethanol and gas are blended, you get gasohol, a mixture of about 10-percent ethanol and 90-percent gasoline that will run in an unmodified car.
+When ethanol and gas are blended, you get gasohol, a mixture of about 10% ethanol and 90% gasoline that will run in an unmodified car.
 In fact, when you fuel up at a gas station in many U.S. states, this is exactly what you're buying.

-Ethanol E85, nicknamed “hamburger helper” because you mix it with gas, is produced in the US from corn.
-Made up of 85 percent ethanol and 15 percent gasoline, E85 can be used in a flexible fuel vehicle (FFV) – one that runs on gasoline or a mix of gasoline and ethanol.
+Nicknamed “hamburger helper” because you mix it with gas, Ethanol 85 is produced in the US from corn.
+Made up of 85% ethanol and 15% gasoline, E85 can be used in a flexible fuel vehicle (FFV) – one that runs on gasoline or a mix of gasoline and ethanol.